tianyizhou/tianyizhou.github.io/_pages/cv.md

 ======
 <!-- * B.S. in Automatic Control, Beijing Institute of Technology, 2004-2008 -->
 * Ph.D. in Computer Science, University of Washington, 2013-present
-* B.S. in Automatic Control, Beijing Institute of Technology
+* B.Eng. in Automatic Control, Beijing Institute of Technology

 Work experience
 ======